WebDevBernard/Twitter-Purple/README.md

 ## About

-A very basic Twitter clone and a remake of this app [https://github.com/WebDevBernard/tweeter](https://github.com/WebDevBernard/tweeter) with these features:
+A simple Twitter clone and a remake of this app [https://github.com/WebDevBernard/tweeter](https://github.com/WebDevBernard/tweeter) with these features:

 - Written with modern React tools, using modular components: Header, Modal, Button
 - User content saved to localStorage.